 Since my building has 6 kindergarten classes, we have created or found 6 kindergarten spots where we will host individual recess locations.
 Sadly, this means that my class can only go to the actual playground once every 6 school days, but we can outside every day!

-Not every location is perfect or ideal, but since our students don’t have a lot of freedom to move in the classroom, we really REALLY need to let them have recess daily.
+Not every location is perfect or ideal, but since our students don’t have a lot of freedom to move in the classroom, we really need to let them have recess daily.
 This is when we have to get creative.

 Make a Recess Schedule